 About the Thurber Prize for American Humor

-Awarded annually, The Thurber Prize for American Humor is one of the highest recognitions of the art of humor writing and cartooning in the United States.
+Awarded annually, the Thurber Prize for American Humor is one of the highest recognitions of the art of humor writing and cartooning in the United States.

 The Thurber Prize is presented each year in James Thurber’s hometown of Columbus, Ohio.
 During this spectacular evening of humor, attendees are entertained with a host of hilarious surprises, including appearances from the finalists/winners.

-The award show culminates with the announcement of the winners of The Thurber Prize for American Humor in writing and cartoon art.
+The award show culminates with the announcement of the winners of the Thurber Prize for American Humor in Writing and Cartoon Art.

-Writing Award
+ABOUT THE Writing Award

-Cartoon Art Award
+ABOUT THE Cartoon Art Award

 The Thurber Prize for American Humor in Cartoon Art was initiated in 2024 in partnership with veteran New Yorker cartoonists Liza Donnelly and Michael Maslin.
-Each year, a national committee of nominators puts forward a slate of nominees, and a committee of judges selects one winner for this career achievement award.
+Each year, a national committee puts forward a slate of nominees, and a committee of judges selects one winner for this career achievement award.
 The winner and their work are celebrated at the annual Thurber Prize award show.
 Past winners include Paul Noth and Roz Chast.

 Thank you to our major arts supporters: